- Average Cost

 Skip to content

-Students completing the 2017-2018 FAFSA will need to provide 2015 tax information.
-Students completing the 2018-2019 FAFSA will need to provide 2016 federal income tax information.
+Students completing the 2018-2019 FAFSA will need to provide 2016 tax information.
+Students completing the 2019-2020 FAFSA will need to provide 2017 federal income tax information.
 Please review the chart below if you are not sure which FAFSA you need to complete.

 |Enrollment Period||Required FAFSA||Required Tax Information|

-It is highly recommended that the IRS Data Retrieval Tool (DRT) link on the 2018-2019 FAFSA be used, if possible, to provide the required tax information.
+It is highly recommended that the IRS Data Retrieval Tool (DRT) link on the FAFSA application be used, if possible, to provide the required tax information.

 The DRT process electronically imports needed tax information directly from the IRS to the FAFSA.
 It is the fastest and most accurate way to input tax information into the FAFSA form.